dan-fritchman/Thesis/content.md

 Each relative placement consists of:

-- A `to`-attribute, the referrent `Placeable` object to which the relative placement is made.
+- A `to`-attribute, the referent `Placeable` object to which the relative placement is made.
 This can be an `Instance`, `Array`, `Group`, or similar.
 - The `Side` at which it is placed, relative to `to`.
 Sides are enumerated values including top, bottom, left, and right.
 - Alignment, which can be any of (a) any of the values of `Side`, (b) center, or (c) a pair of port names.
 The latter is particularly valuable for streamlined routing of high-value signals.
 - Separation in each of three dimensions.
-The x and y dimensions are specified in terms of either (a) a number of primitive pitches in the dimenion, (b) a physical distance, specified in the stack's units, or (c) the size of another cell.
+The x and y dimensions are specified in terms of either (a) a number of primitive pitches in the dimension, (b) a physical distance, specified in the stack's units, or (c) the size of another cell.
 (Z dimension separation is used for routing, and is specified in terms of a number of layers.)

 A simplified version of tetris's relative placements: